Austria–Ukraine relations

 Foreign relations exist between Austria and Ukraine.
 Both countries established diplomatic relations in 1992.
 The Treaty of Brest-Litovsk in 1918 became the first major international document with the Austrian nation.

-Historically, a big portion of West Ukraine (Galicia, Carpathia and Northern Bukovina) were part of the Austro-Hungarian Empire, today consisting of: Lviv Oblast, Ivano-Frankivsk Oblast, Ternopil Oblast, Chernivtsi Oblast and Zakarpattia Oblast.
+Historically, a big portion of West Ukraine (Galicia, as part of the Kingdom of Galicia and Lodomeria, Carpathia, as part of the Kingdom of Hungary, and Northern Bukovina, as part of the Duchy of Bukovina) were part of the Austro-Hungarian Empire, today consisting of: Lviv Oblast, Ivano-Frankivsk Oblast, Ternopil Oblast, Chernivtsi Oblast and Zakarpattia Oblast.
 During World War I Ukraine was occupied by the Central powers military force (including the Austrian military) that drove Bolsheviks out of the country.

 Austria has an embassy in Kyiv and 3 honorary consulates (in Donetsk, Kharkiv and Lviv).
 Ukraine has an embassy in Vienna and 2 honorary consulates (in Klagenfurt and Salzburg).

 In October 1998, the President of Ukraine Leonid Kuchma paid a state visit to Austria.

 In May 2000, the President of Austria Thomas Klestil paid a state visit to Ukraine.

 Austria joined the European Union in 1995, while Ukraine is a candidate for EU accession.
 Both countries are full members of the Council of Europe and the European Political Community.